alta3/ansible-vm-launcher/README.md

 ## Launch a single Ubuntu 18.04 VM using Ansible

-The playbook called "simple-launch.yml" is a down and dirty way to get a single VM launched quickly.
-It is a very straightforward, hardcoded method that is excellent for learning the steps that we need to take to launch a VM, but if you are looking for launching multiple VMs, keep scrolling down.
+The playbook called "simple-launch.yml" is one way to get a single VM launched quickly.
+It is a very straightforward, hardcoded method that is excellent for learning the steps it takes to launch a VM.
+If you are looking for launching multiple VMs, keep scrolling down.

 1. Launch the VM with ansible